dsindex/etagger/README.md

       - i'd like to say `Attention is Not All you need`
     - [x] you can see the below evaluation results
       - multi-layer BiLSTM using LSTMBlockFusedCell() is slightly faster than the Transformer with 4 layers.
-      - moreover, surprisingly, the BiLSTM is a little bit faster on CPU environment than on GPU's.
+      - moreover, the BiLSTM is a little bit faster on CPU environment(multi-thread) than on GPU's.
         - LSTMBlockFusedCell() is well optimized for multi-core CPU via multi-threading.
+      - the BiLSTM is 7x ~ 8x faster than the Transformer version on 1 CPU(single-thread)
+        - surprising result!

 ### models and evaluation